BBC Parliament: History

-Due to capacity limitations on the digital terrestrial television platform, now known as Freeview, from launch until 30 October 2002, the channel ran as "audio only".
-Then on Freeview from October 2002 until 13 November 2006 the channel was only able to broadcast a quarter-screen picture.
+Due to capacity limitations on the digital terrestrial television platform, now known as Freeview, from launch until 15 October 2002, the channel ran as "audio only".
+Then on digital terrestrial (now known as Freeview) from 14 October 2002 until 13 November 2006 the channel was only able to broadcast a quarter-screen picture.
 After receiving "thousands of angry and perplexed emails and letters", not to mention questions asked by MPs in the House itself, the BBC eventually found the bandwidth to make the channel full-screen.
+Viewers were advised to retune their TVs or set-top boxes to receive the full-screen version of BBC Parliament.

 Until 2008, BBC Parliament was unique amongst the BBC channels in being broadcast using non-BBC facilities, with ITV's Millbank Studios in Westminster supplying the engineering and playout facilities.
 Production, editorial and journalism were, however, maintained by the BBC.

-The previous idents, also based on a Big Ben clock motif ran from 2009 to 2016.
+The previous idents, also based on a Big Ben clock motif, ran from 2009 to 2016.
 This replaced the channel's previous identity which was first introduced in 2002.

 BBC Parliament was taken off the air during the 2012 Summer Olympics on Freeview in post-digital switchover areas to enable BBC Three to broadcast 24 hours a day.
 The BBC had done the same during the 2008 Summer Olympics as it used the space to provide an additional BBC Red Button option for Freeview users.

 BBC Parliament HD has been confirmed as launching from 20 October 2021 and rolling out across various platforms at different times right up to the end of 2022, the standard definition service will continue on Freeview.
-This has been the case since 10 December 2013 when BBC Three, BBC Four, BBC News, CBBC, and Cbeebies began high definition simulcasts.
+This has been the case since 10 December 2013 when BBC Three, BBC Four, BBC News, CBBC, and CBeebies began high definition simulcasts.

 On 5 September 2016 BBC Two began broadcasting BBC Parliament during BBC Two's overnight downtime.
 However this was short-lived and has subsequently been discontinued.